 Head of Learning

 Lettie is our Head of Learning.
 After studying Art History at the University of East Anglia from 2005 - 2009 she started her career at The Royal Opera House in 2010.
 Since then Lettie has co-ordinated public events and schools visits at a variety of arts organisations including the Barbican and Dulwich Picture Gallery.
 Most recently prior to this role she ran the Learning department at Fulham Palace.
 She has a wealth of experience developing and delivering Educational content for all ages, backgrounds and abilities.

 Head of Events

 Ruth joined The City Centre as Head of Events in June 2018.
 She brings over ten years’ experience in venue hire and commercial events within cultural and historic venues: London Transport Museum, Sir John Soane’s Museum, the Royal Hospital Chelsea, Dulwich Picture Gallery and National Glass Centre.
 With a passion for visual culture, Ruth completed an MA in History of Art with Photography at Birkbeck College, University of London in 2017 and in her spare time she volunteers with the Cinema Museum.
 Ruth is responsible for overseeing venue hire; ensuring that The City Centre is a first-choice venue for meetings, receptions and a wide range of corporate events in the heart of the City.

-Faith is The City Centre's Exhibition and Events Coordinator.
+Faith is The City Centre's Programme Curator.
 Since graduating from The University of Glasgow in 2014 with a joint honours in Art History and Business Management she has worked in Festival Administration roles for a variety of international Fringe venues in Edinburgh and Melbourne and as a Programming Intern for the arts charity Artis Contemporary in New York.
 Before joining The City Centre in May 2016 she worked for James Gibb Residential Factors, an independent property company based in Scotland.
 She is interested in contemporary art, design and craft.
 Faith is responsible for coordinating exhibitions and the public events programme which includes exhibitions, talks, workshops and walking tours.